abhay01pandey/Website-User-Data-Analysis/README.md

 # Website User Data Analysis

 This project performs exploratory data analysis (EDA) on website user data to uncover patterns, trends, and insights about user engagement across different channels and time periods.
-The goal is to understand user behavior, session activity, and engagement rates to provide actionable insights for website optimization.
+The goal is to understand user behavior, session activity and engagement rates to provide actionable insights for website optimization.

 # Technologies Used